A young man with curly hair saying hello

 Greeting a Group

-When saying hello to multiple people, you can say:
+When addressing multiple people, Italians often say:

 Ciao a tutti